zoosky/activator/README.md

 This generates the file `dist/target/universal/typeasafe-activator-<VERSION>.zip`.

-Activator auto-checks for new versions so to test a new unreleased version you will need to start Activator with the `-Dactivator.launcher.generation=34324435` flag.
+Activator auto-checks for new versions so to test a new unreleased version you will need to start Activator with the `-Dactivator.checkForUpdates=false` flag.
 If you don't set this Activator will use the latest released version instead of the newly created one.

 ## Publishing the Distribution